Are you hurting your partner?

 - Restrict their own interaction with friends, coworkers or family in order to avoid displeasing you?

-If any of these behaviors sound familiar to how you act or how your partner reacts, it could be a red flag that you may be hurting them.
+If any of these behaviours sound familiar to how you act or how your partner reacts, it could be a red flag that you may be hurting them.
 This can be a difficult and unnerving realization to come to.

 By acknowledging now that your behaviours might be questionable and taking responsibility for them, you’re a step ahead in beginning to correct them.